0xjmux/jmux-kicad-things/README.md

 * The Espressif KiCad Library (installed via Kicad)

 > [!NOTE]
-> As of 12/23/2023 the full linking functionality of the `setup-kicad-things.sh` script has not been tested.
-Use with caution.
+> As of Feb 2024 the full functionality of the `setup-kicad-things.sh` script has not been tested from-scratch, since my environment is already configured.
+When I get the chance to test it, this warning will be removed.
+Until then, use with caution.

+###### Setup
 To set up templates, libraries, and other files, run `setup-kicad-things.sh`.
-This script links the user-configurable kicad directories to the ones contained in this repository, which makes setup easy.
+This script sets up symlinks from `~/.local/share/kicad/7.0/` to the directories in this repo, and moves any existing files into subdirectories under `old_kicad_conf/`.
+These files can then be manually moved into their corresponding directories in the repo.

+This makes setup easy, and prevents excessive modification of the kicad local configuration directory.
+To remove this repo, just delete the symlinks.

 ### Repo Highlights
 * SOICBite UART and JTAG connector symbols for custom boards
 <p align="center">
 <img alt="" src="files/ProgConn-SOICBite-Symbol-Example.png" width="400" /><br>
-Example of the SOICBite symbol in use, from my [iot_pwm_leddriver](https://github.com/0xjmux/iot_pwm_leddriver) project.
+Example of the SOICBite symbol in use, from my iot_pwm_leddriver project.
 </p>

 * Reversible UART bridge, which lets you easily swap your TX/RX in case you mess it up on a prototype